Tornado Shelter: The Ultimate Guide to Building a Safe and Secure Storm Shelter

 Financing & Grants: How to Save on Tornado Shelters

-Some states offer rebates or grants for installing tornado shelters.
-Check local disaster preparedness programs.
+- Some states offer rebates or grants for installing tornado shelters (FEMA Hazard Mitigation Grants).

 DIY vs. Professional Installation: Which Is Best?